AndreiCarillo9264/Final-Project/README.md

 ## 📌 Description

 This is the final project for **Elective1 and MNSTDEV**, designed to showcase the knowledge and skills we learned throughout the course.
-The project aims to demonstrate practical application of concepts through hands-on development.

 ---